-Inslee announces the shutdown of indoor dining at restaurants in Washington state as COVID-19 numbers spike
+Seattle restaurateurs worry for their future as Inslee shuts down indoor dining in Washington state again

 “Often, they’re meeting with people who are not in their household,” she said.
 “It creates more risk than it’s worth.
 I am of the camp that we should never have opened indoor dining.
 Closing it makes perfect sense to me.”

-The Washington Hospitality Association, which represents the lodging and restaurant industry across the state, disagreed with Inslee’s mandate, calling the closure “devastating” and saying it “will likely result in more than 100,000 restaurant employees out of work just before the holidays.”
+The Washington Hospitality Association, which represents the lodging and restaurant industry across the state, disagreed with Inslee’s mandate, calling the closure “devastating,” saying it “will likely result in more than 100,000 restaurant employees out of work just before the holidays” and adding that “less than one half of one percent of COVID cases can be traced to restaurants.”

+However Inslee and state health officer Dr. Kathy Lofy both disputed that statistic.

+“Restaurants are the most common site of outbreaks in our state,” Lofy said, explaining that the numbers of COVID cases traced to restaurants skews small because tracing mechanisms focus on employees infected and that the system is not properly set up to determine how many patrons fall ill after visiting specific restaurants.

 The restaurant industry is suffering greatly from the economic effects of the pandemic, with local longtime favorites such as James Beard-award winning Tilth and beloved Boeing Field diner Randy’s closing permanently.
 With the loss of more livelihoods and businesses already a certainty, Seattle chefs and restaurateurs reached for comment recognize the necessity of the shutdown to lessen loss of life and avoid a prolonged, worsening pandemic.
 But they also urgently call for more aid.